KaySteinhoff/EasyGL/README.md

 ```

 _*NOTE*_
-I am aware that this is not the best solution but due to the difficulties of function pointers not holding non-static member functions this was the best solution I could come up with right now.
+I am aware that this is not the best solution but due to the difficulties of default function pointers not holding non-static member functions this was the best solution I could come up with right now.
 I will definetly rework the Event system to be even more user friendly.

 List of all events: